soil-initiative/gc/proposals/gc/Rationale.md

 Arguably, every `scheme.new` scheme should have an instantiation attribute, otherwise there is no need for the scheme to exist.
 We elide that requirement for now simply because no other attribute is required and to emphasize that when schemes are imported or exported one should not need to import or export their instantiability, enabling a module to export a scheme while retaining guarantees that no other module can create instances of that scheme.

+Note that a reference to a `constructible` scheme can statically guarantee the size/layout of the referenced instance.
+If that scheme furthermore has no parent or is a `cases` child of its parent, then it is guaranteed that the engine can *always* know the size/layout of its instances.
+This means that the engine does not need to associate a header with its instances in order to walk them.
+Implementations of Lisp/Erlang/Prolog use this technique to permit cons cells to require only 2 words in the heap, rather than 3 words because of a gc-header, and the proposal enables engines to provide this optimization.
+One simply distinguishes the `constructible` `$cons` scheme as a `cases` child of the `$uniform` scheme for the language.

 ### Extensibility